weberhayden/Tunneling-Custom-Lab/README.md

 This file contains all the usernames and passwords for every user found within this challenge.
 It can be found within the Credentials Directory

+## VMnet Config
+This file can be imported into VMware Workstation Pro to use the exact same network configuration utilized in this lab.
+Edit --> Virtual Network Editor --> Change Settings --> Import

 ## Gateway Apache Webserver
 This directory contains all the necessary html, png, and txt files for the gateway machine website.